Fraser Valley housing market signals further settling as sales continue to stall in response…

 Baldev Gill, Chief Executive Officer of the Board, said, “Fraser Valley is a top destination currently in BC for buyers looking for relatively affordable family‐sized homes.
 Townhomes and single‐family homes are selling on average within two to four weeks in our region, with buyers keenly watching the market for new listings.”

 Across the Fraser Valley, in October, the average number of days to sell a single‐family detached home was 28 and a townhome was 18 days.
 Apartments took, on average, 27 days to sell.

 MLS® HPI Benchmark Price Activity

-- Single Family Detached: At $1,448,000 the Benchmark price for a single family detached home in the Fraser Valley increased 3.7 per cent compared to October and, increased 36.4 per cent compared to November 2020.
+- Single Family Detached: At $1,396,700, the Benchmark price for an FVREB single‐family detached home increased 2.5 per cent compared to September 2021 and increased 33.4 per cent compared to October 2020.

 1. Areas covered by the Fraser Valley Real Estate Board include: White Rock, Abbotsford, Mission, Langley, Delta-North & the City of Surrey – North Surrey, Central Surrey, Cloverdale and South Surrey.

 Statistics from Recent Months